8 tips for nailing a job interview in GameDev indust

-At 8Bit, we aid you with your struggles and help you succeed during your game development interview.
-In this guide, we'll share with you how to impress the hiring manager.
+At 8Bit, we aid you with your struggles and help you succeed during your job interview in GameDev.
+In this guide, we’ll share with you how to impress the hiring manager.
 Not only with your skills and qualifications but also with your confidence and personality.

 Know where you are applying to!